work7z/LafTools/README.md

 (TO BE CONTINUE)

-# Getting Started
+# 🍀 Getting Started
 > If you're using Windows, please ensure below commands will be executed in git-bash, further detail please [read contribution.md at first](CONTRIBUTION.md)

-### Setup System Environ
+### Setup System Environment
-Note that you should set the system environment $CODEGEN_GO_ROOT in your bash.
-If you don't how to set it, you can just trigger below command when you just new a terminal.
+Note that you should set the several system environments in your bash.
+If you don't how to set it, you can just trigger below commands when you new a terminal.
 ```bash
 # Let's say if you clone this repo to /users/xxxx/we/laftools-repo, then you should set it as the value of CODEGEN_GO_ROOT
 export CODEGEN_GO_ROOT=/users/xxxx/we/laftools-repo